covidcaremap/covid19-healthsystemcapacity/README.md

 Now navigate to the `00_getting_started` folder and run through the notebooks!

+If you plan on running notebooks that use Airtable, you'll need to set the `CCM_AIRTABLE_KEY` environment variable to your Airtable API key before running docker.

 #### Data Processing

 If you'll be working with data processing changes for the CovidCareMap.org us healtchare system capacity